dotnet/csharpstandard/standard/expressions.md

 If any of the tuple elements of the left operand have an identifier, a compile-time error occurs.
 If any of the tuple elements of the left operand is a declaration expression, and any other element is not a declaration expression or discard, a compile-time error occurs.

+The evaluation of a deconstructing assignment `(R1, ..., Rn) = E` proceeds as follows:

+- First the left hand side tuple is evaluated, meaning that each of the element expressions `R1, ..., Rn` are evaluated in order.
-A list of deconstructed expressions for the right hand side is determined as follows:
+- Then the right hand side `E` is deconstructed into a list of expressions `E1, E2, ...` as follows:

-- If the right operand is a tuple expression, then the list shall consist of the element expressions of the right operand, in order.
+  - If `E` is a tuple expression with the same arity as the left-hand side, then `E1, E2, ...` shall be the element expressions of `E`.
-- Otherwise, if the right operand is a expression of a tuple type, then a variable of that type shall be declared, and the list shall consist of the element accesses on that variable of each of the tuple type's elements, in order.
+  - Otherwise, if `E` has a tuple type (§tuple-types-new-clause) with the same arity as the left-hand side, then `E1, E2, ...` shall be the member access expressions `E.Item1, E.Item2, ...`, except that `E` shall be evaluated only once.
-- Otherwise, if an instance method lookup on the right operand finds a method of the name `Deconstruct` with a number of parameters corresponding to the arity of the left operand, and each of those parameters is an `out` parameter, then the list shall consist of a newly declared local variable for each of those parameters, and with that parameter's type.
+  - Otherwise, if `E.Deconstruct(out var v1, out var v2, ...)` with the number of arguments corresponding to the arity of the left hand side is a valid instance method invocation, then that invocation shall be performed and `E1, E2, ...` shall be the simple name expressions `v1, v2, ...`.
-- Otherwise a compile-time error occurs.
+  - Otherwise `E` cannot be deconstructed, and a compile time error occurs.

-If the list of expression has different length than the arity of the left operand then a compile-time error occurs.

-For each of the tuple elements of the left operand:

-- If the element is itself a tuple, then a deconstructing assignment shall recursively be valid to it from the corresponding expression.
-- Otherwise if the element is an implicitly typed declaration expression or discard, the corresponding expression shall have a type.
-That type shall be the inferred type of the element.
-- Otherwise an implicit conversion shall exist from the corresponding expression.

-A deconstructing assignment is evaluated as follows:

-- Each of the elements of the left operand are evaluated in order, recursively evaluating elements that are themselves tuples.
-- If the right operand is a tuple, then each element of the right operand is evaluated in order.
+- Finally, the operation is evaluated as `(R1 = E1, R2 = E2, ...)`, except that `R1, R2, ...` have already been evaluated and are not evaluated again.
+This means that individual element-wise assignments are recursively performed, and a resulting tuple value is created.

+Note that even though the assignment operation "evaluated as" a tuple expression containing element-wise assignment expressions, this does prevent the deconstructing assignment from occurring as a statement expression, nor the elements on the left-hand side from being declaration expressions.

-- Otherwise, if the right operand is of a tuple type then it is evaluated, and each of its elements is accessed with a member access.
+Note that the resulting tuple value of a deconstructing assignment always has a type, since each of its elements is an assignment and thus has a type.
-- Otherwise, the right operand is evaluated, and a call of a `Deconstruct` method is performed on it, with a list of variables of the appropriate type as out arguments, and with the values of that list as the resulting values.
-- The resulting list of values is converted to the type of the corresponding left element and assigned to it.

-The type of the deconstructing assignment is the tuple type with the types of the left elements and no element names.
-The value is a tuple constructed from the assigned and converted values.

 ### 11.19.3 Compound assignment